 - The five metrics that matter most: uptime %, first-contact resolution rate, mean time to repair, patch compliance, and user satisfaction

-- Review metrics quarterly with your MSP — monthly data without quarterly analysis is noise
+- Review metrics quarterly with your MSP.
+Monthly data without quarterly analysis is noise

 Frequently asked questions

-The most important IT metrics are mean time to resolution (MTTR), first-call resolution rate, system uptime percentage, ticket volume trends, endpoint patch compliance, and backup success rate.
+The most important IT metrics are mean time to resolution (MTTR), first-contact resolution rate, system uptime percentage, ticket volume trends, endpoint patch compliance, and backup success rate.
 These indicators reveal whether your IT environment is improving or deteriorating over time.
 Tracking metrics monthly enables data-driven decisions about technology investments.

 What IT metrics should a small business track?